nickmasster/pi4-bind9-conf/README.md

 For BIND 9 configuration see [BIND 9 Administrator Reference Manual](https://github.com/isc-projects/bind9/blob/master/doc/arm/Bv9ARM.pdf).

-This repository contains basic configuration, optimized for small home network, located in [bind9/](bind9).
+This repository contains basic configuration, optimized for small home network, located in [bind9/](bind9) and [tmpl/](tmpl) (configuration templates).

 ## Ads Blocking

 Project contains script for creating BIND zone file with ads-related domains in order to block requests to these domains on DNS level.

-Instead of resolving IP address of such domain, [NXDOMAIN](https://tools.ietf.org/html/rfc8020) response will be returned.
+Instead of resolving IP address of such domain, [NXDOMAIN](https://tools.ietf.org/html/rfc8020) response will be returned (configurable).

 Implemenation based on [RPZ (Response Policy Zones)](https://www.isc.org/rpz) added in BIND version 9.

-List of URLs contains domains list for RPZ can be found in [config.json](config.json).
+List of URLs contains domains list for RPZ can be found in [config.yml](config.yml).

 ## Manage and Deploy